 Managing Director, ENEX

 Before joining ENEX, Adrian spent his career working for both BBC and Sky News.
 Previously he was Launch Director of Sky News Arabia, Head of Foreign News at Sky and has held various positions at BBC News, including World Assignments Editor and Middle East Bureau Chief.
-Adrian joined the Board of RPT Trustees in 2004 and was Chairman of the Trust from 2009 – 2011.
-During this time he encouraged the Trust to re-engage with its core community of supporters, both freelance and media and stepped up efforts for new sources of funding.
+Adrian joined the Board of Rory Peck Trust in 2004 and was Chairman from 2009–2011.
+During this time, he encouraged the Trust to re-engage with its core community of supporters, both freelance and media, and stepped up efforts for new sources of funding.

 Freelance Producer and Writer